Sovereign MCP Gateway Back to Platform →

 submit_governance

 Submit evidence for five-gate evaluation.
-Returns ADMIT with a signed commitment hash, or DENY/REVIEW with gate failure details.
+Returns ADMIT with a signed commitment hash, or REFUSE/REVIEW with gate failure details.
 The commitment hash authorizes downstream tool execution.

 verify_commitment

 Verify any commitment by hash or leaf hash.
-Returns the full governance envelope, gate results, Ed25519 signature, and Merkle inclusion proof from the transparency log.
+Returns the full governance envelope, gate results, hybrid signature, and Merkle inclusion proof from the transparency log.

 report_execution